LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.3/index.en.md

 ## Initialization and Data Access

-In this example, we will use the Wanhua station of the EPA air quality station (`wanhua`), and two airboxes of Academia Sinica - Micro Air Quality Sensors in Civil IoT Taiwan, which are co-located with the EPA Wanhua station (the device IDs are `08BEAC028A52` and `08BEAC028690` respectively) as examples, and evaluate the use of three training models, i.e., Linear Regression, Random Forest Regression and Support Vector Regression (SVR).
-We will consider the PM2.5 concentration, temperature, relative humidity, and timestamp features of the data, combined with historical data for three different lengths of time (3 days, 5 days, 8 days), and conduct a series of explorations.

-For convenience, we first make the following initial program setup based on these assumptions.
+For this example, we'll focus on comparing air quality data from the Wanhua station of the EPA air quality monitoring network (`wanhua`) with data from two Micro Air Quality Sensors of Academia Sinica in the Civil IoT Taiwan network.
+These sensors, identified by their device IDs `08BEAC028A52` and `08BEAC028690`, are located at the same place as the EPA Wanhua station, giving us a unique opportunity to compare their readings directly.

+We'll evaluate the data using three different machine learning models:

+- Linear Regression: A straightforward approach for predicting a quantitative response.
+- Random Forest Regression: A more complex model that uses multiple decision trees to make predictions.
+- Support Vector Regression (SVR): An advanced technique that can capture complex relationships in data.

+Our analysis will focus on several key features of the air quality data: PM2.5 concentration, temperature, relative humidity, and the timestamp of each reading.
+We'll also incorporate historical data over three different time spans - 3 days, 5 days, and 8 days - to see how the length of the historical data affects our models' performance.

+To get started, let’s set up our initial programming environment with these specifics in mind.
+This will involve loading the necessary data and preparing our analysis tools to handle this unique set of data and models.

 ```python
 SITE= "wanhua"